Learn what goes into a successful internship/job search strategy for students and professionals.

 RISD also has deep alumni networks in regions across the world.
 The RISD Alumni Association sponsors Regional Clubs that provide support and networking opportunities to alumni based in numerous cities.
 You can use these group to find connections in regions you are interested in living and working in.

-Consider joining professional organizations like AIA, AIGA, POWArts, IDSA, or CAA to connect with others in your field.
-Attend trade shows, conferences, and art fairs to meet with professionals directly and collect business cards and materials, to use for future follow-up.
+Lastly, consider joining professional organizations like AIA, AIGA, POWArts, IDSA, CAA, and many others to connect with others in your field.
+Attend online and (if possible) in-person events like trade shows, conferences, panel conversations, portfolio reviews, and art fairs to meet with professionals directly and collect business cards and materials, to use for future follow-up.

 Be Persistent and Organized

-Try establishing connections with people in the organization – Design Director, Assistant Directors, Project Managers, Human Resources, and others.
+Try establishing connections with people in the organization – Design Directors, Assistant Directors, Curators, Program Managers, Human Resources, and others.
 Request an informational interview if opportunities are not currently available, as this can be a chance to impress a future employer.